waves_logo Docs

 # Network Ports

 Node REST API parameters can be specified in REST API section of the node configuration file.
-Node communication port for incoming connections can be specified in Network Settings section of the node configuration file.
+Node communication port for incoming connections can be specified in the Network Settings section of the node configuration file.

 The following example command runs image with: